What qualifications do I need to be eligible to apply to the visitor program?

 5. Click Submit.

-I plan to be a visiting veterinarian at Penn Vet in September, when your Annual Conference takes place.
+I am planning to visit Penn Vet in September, when the Penn Vet Annual Conference takes place.
 Is it possible for me to attend this as well?

 Visitors participating in the Department of Clinical Sciences & Advanced Medicine clinical observer program at the time of the Penn Conference may choose to attend, as long as there are seats available.
 Information on the latest conference content, fees, continuing education credits and registration details are here.